Kara, Togo: Geography

+Climate

 Economy

 The majority of the population depend on subsistence agriculture cultivating maize, cassava, yams, sorghum, pearl millet, groundnuts, and as a cash crop, cotton.
 Small and medium-sized farms produce most of the food crop; the average farm size is one to three hectares.

 Transportation

 The city is served various by several international bus lines to Lomé, Ouagadougou and Niamey, including Eltrab, LK, Adji, and Rakieta.

 Niamtougou International Airport, which is located 40 kilometers north of Kara, is undergoing development.

 Energy

 The Compagnie d'Énergie Eléctrique du Togo reported in 2001 that Ghana supplied the city with 0.520 TWh of electricity.

 Education

 In 1996, primary school enrollment rate was 81.3 percent.
 The education system has suffered from teacher shortages, poor educational quality in rural areas, and high repetition and dropout rates.

 A second national university was created in Kara in 2004.
 The University of Kara is located at the southern edge of the city.